ladder/ladder/README.md

 ### Files

-While Resources store metadata, Files store content.
-They are bytestreams implemented using MongoDB's GridFS storage system.
-However, Files are still identifiable by a unique URI, and contain technical metadata about the File's contents.
+Files are bytestreams that store binary content using MongoDB's GridFS storage system.
+They are still identifiable by a URI, and contain technical metadata about the File's contents.

 ```ruby
 class Person